Check Effective Permissions

 • Filter conditions (if active)

-Docusnap365 automatically calculates this combination and only displays the effective rights of the selected user.
+Docusnap365 automatically calculates this combination and displays only the effective permissions of the selected user.

 This analysis provides a clear answer to the question:

-“Does user X have access to directory Y – and if so, with what permissions?”
+“Does user X have access to directory Y – and if so, with which permissions and through which path?”

 • Audits and compliance checks